The King Is Dead

 There are also anecdotes of Elvis’s mother ‘manually disimpacting‘ (think about that one) him as a child, which would add weight to the Hirschsprung’s idea – but she died in 1958 so we can’t ask her.

-But there could be another explanation.
+There could be another explanation.
 We shouldn’t forget that Elvis was very fit as a young man – he wasn’t called Elvis the Pelvis without reason.
 The fact that his ill-health – and specifically his megacolon – came much later means Hirschsprung’s may not be the answer.

 Enter some very new research which shows that Herpes virus infects and kills nerve cells in the colon, thus stopping peristalsis and leading to toxic megacolon.